-DHT is primarily synthesized from testosterone (T) via the irreversible enzymatic reaction facilitated by 5 α -Reductases (5 α -REDs) (Swerdloff et al., 2017).
+DHT is primarily synthesized from testosterone (T) via the irreversible enzymatic reaction facilitated by 5 $\alpha$ -Reductases (5 $\alpha$ -REDs) (Swerdloff et al., 2017).
 Different isoforms of this enzyme are differentially expressed in specific tissues (e.g. prostate, skin, liver, and hair follicles) at different developmental stages, and depending on disease status (Azzouni et al., 2012; Uhlén et al., 2015), which ultimately affects the local production of DHT.

-An alternative ("backdoor") pathway exists for DHT formation that is independent of T and androstenedione as precursors.
+An alternative ("backdoor") pathway, exists for DHT formation that is independent of T and androstenedione as precursors.
+While first discovered in marsupials, the physiological importance of this pathway has now also been established in other mammals including humans (Renfree and Shaw, 2023).
 This pathway relies on the conversion of progesterone (P) or 17-OH-P to androsterone and then androstanediol through several enzymatic reactions and finally, the conversion of androstanediol into DHT probably by HSD17B6 (Miller & Auchus, 2019; Naamneh Elzenaty et al., 2022).
 The "backdoor" synthesis pathway is a result of an interplay between placenta, adrenal gland, and liver during fetal life (Miller & Auchus, 2019).

-The conversion of T to DHT by 5 α -RED in peripheral tissue is mainly responsible for the circulating levels of DHT, though some tissues express enzymes needed for further metabolism of DHT consequently leading to little release and contribution to circulating levels (Swerdloff et al.).
+The conversion of T to DHT by 5 $\alpha$ -RED in peripheral tissue is mainly responsible for the circulating levels of DHT, though some tissues express enzymes needed for further metabolism of DHT consequently leading to little release and contribution to circulating levels (Swerdloff et al.).

-The initial conversion of DHT into inactive steroids is primarily through 3 α -hydroxysteroid dehydrogenase (3 α -HSD) and 3 β -HSD in liver, intestine, skin, and androgen-sensitive tissues.
+The initial conversion of DHT into inactive steroids is primarily through 3 $\alpha$ -hydroxysteroid dehydrogenase (3 $\alpha$ -HSD) and 3 $\beta$ -HSD in liver, intestine, skin, and androgen-sensitive tissues.
 The subsequent conjugation is mainly mediated by uridine 5'-diphospho (UDP)-glucuronyltransferase 2 (UGT2) leading to biliary and urinary elimination from the system.
 Conjugation also occurs locally to control levels of highly potent androgens (Swerdloff et al., 2017).